Financial Tips for Single Parents

 PARENTING IS HARD!!
 CAN I GET AN AMEN?!?

 To get real with y’all, there was a time about 10 years ago that I really thought I was going to be a single mom and it was terrifying.
 It was hard enough making sure my bills were paid and kids were taken care of with a spouse let alone doing it on my own.
 I had been a stay at home mom for 10 years and other than substitute teaching had not had a full-time job since before I was married.
-That is when I started looking for a job and got hired on here at ATFCU.
+That’s when I started looking for a job and got hired by ATFCU.
 This job helped save my life and sanity during that time in so many ways.
 For the first couple years of my employment things were pretty rocky with my marriage so I started making a plan and budget to be able to take care of all our needs if my marriage did not make it.
 I am happy to say that we made it but it was a VERY long, hard road.

 There are times when marriages don’t make it or a spouse passes away unexpectedly or there never was a spouse to begin with.
 Whatever the reason for being a single parent, I want you to know that YOU CAN DO THIS!
 You are strong, smarter, and braver than you think you are.

-Absolutely no one wants to think about leaving their children behind but it happens everyday that’s why estate planning should be your first priority.
+Absolutely no one wants to think about leaving their children behind but it happens every day.
+That’s why estate planning should be your first priority.
 It’s essential to make arrangements for your children should you become incapacitated.
 Draw up a will, designating a guardian for your children, and a “power of attorney,” giving someone the legal right to make decisions on your behalf.

 Health insurance is essential.
 Premiums may be sky-high, but if you’re uninsured, a serious medical procedure can be financially crippling.
 Comparison-shop for policies at your state’s marketplace or at HealthCare.gov.